Python-for-geo-people/Lesson-1-Course-Environment/launch-instance.md

-# 1. Launch a new computer instance
+# Launching a new computer instance

 Launching a new instance is a straightforward procedure which is done from the Computing Dashboard.
 Here we first launch a new Computer Instance and then open a port to it from your local computer's IP address (steps 5-6).